pingidentity/pingdirectory-go-client/configurationapi/docs/AddPwnedPasswordsPasswordValidatorRequest.md

 ### NewAddPwnedPasswordsPasswordValidatorRequest

-`func NewAddPwnedPasswordsPasswordValidatorRequest(validatorName string, schemas []EnumpwnedPasswordsPasswordValidatorSchemaUrn, pwnedPasswordsBaseURL string, invokeForAdd bool, invokeForSelfChange bool, invokeForAdminReset bool, acceptPasswordOnServiceError bool, enabled bool, ) *AddPwnedPasswordsPasswordValidatorRequest`
+`func NewAddPwnedPasswordsPasswordValidatorRequest(validatorName string, schemas []EnumpwnedPasswordsPasswordValidatorSchemaUrn, enabled bool, ) *AddPwnedPasswordsPasswordValidatorRequest`

 NewAddPwnedPasswordsPasswordValidatorRequest instantiates a new AddPwnedPasswordsPasswordValidatorRequest object This constructor will assign default values to properties that have it defined,